State Route 66

 Right-of-Way Acquisition and Relocation Process

-If you have a question regarding the TDOT Right-of-Way Acquisition and Relocation Process, please call 1 (800) 546-0949 (toll-free) and leave a voicemail message with your name, phone number, and question/comment.
-Questions will be responded to within 7 business days by a TDOT representative.
-For more information about the TDOT Right-of-Way Acquisition and Relocation Process, see the TDOT Right of Way website.
+If you have a question regarding the TDOT Relocation process, please call 1-800-546-0949 (toll-free) and leave a voicemail message with your name, phone number and question.
+A TDOT representative will respond to questions within 7 business days.

 Timeline